Ouyang Nana: Politics

 On March 6, 2019, the Kuomintang (KMT) held a Central Standing Committee meeting, after which the party spokesperson Ouyang Lung, Nana's father, communicated its stance on cross-strait policy: maintaining the status quo of “no unification, no independence, no use of force” under the framework of the “Constitution of the Republic of China.”
 His remarks were framed by some mainland Chinese netizens as supporting Taiwanese independence.
 On March 21, 2019, Beijing TV censored Ouyang Nana's image in its program.
 Later that day, her studio issued a statement, saying that Ouyang Nana was already 18, "an adult with her independent thinking" who opposed Taiwan independence.
 She soon reposted her studio, saying: "As an overseas student, [I] often get asked 'where do you come from?'
 I come from China.
 This is my answer."
 She said:" I have a good relationship with both of my parental and maternal grandparents since I was young.
 I grew up hearing Sichuan dialect, and they said that people should not forget about their roots wherever they go.
 I am proud of being Chinese.
 I will remember that my hometown is Ji'an Jiangxi [sic].
 I will never forget how touched I was when I saw my name on the old Genealogy."

 Many Chinese netizens remained unsatisfied with her statement on Weibo, where most international brands typically limit their responses to appeal to the Chinese market when addressing such political issues.
 Facing popular demands that she post the statement on Facebook, Instagram, and YouTube—platforms banned in China—to demonstrate her loyalty, she ultimately did.
-On March 22, 2019, Ouyang Lung responded to the media, saying "from my [cultural and] political background, I support the One-China Policy and 1992 Consensus".
+On March 22, 2019, Ouyang Lung responded to the media, saying "from my [cultural and] political background, I support One China and 1992 Consensus".
 He said he was saddened by the mistreatment his daughter had garnered "simply by saying the status quo" and said that the Democratic Progressive Party should take responsibility for Cross-Strait relations.

 In March 2021, she announced support for cotton from Xinjiang in mainland China, after some companies had expressed concerns about human rights abuses of Uyghurs at the Xinjiang internment camps.
 In 2024, Ouyang came out in support of a China Central Television (CCTV) statement in favor of Chinese unification.
 In 2025, Taiwan's Mainland Affairs Council announced that Ouyang was under investigation for sharing Chinese government propaganda and may face fines.
+In December 2025, Ouyang reposted a post by CCTV in Weibo announcing the Justice Mission 2025 military exercises around Taiwan, adding her own caption which read "#Taiwan has always been Chinese territory# There is only one China!".